News & Insights

 Smart containers enhance security by detecting unauthorised access and movements, helping to combat illicit trade activities such as cargo theft and trafficking.
 Smart containers strengthen the global trade environment by providing real-time tracking and alerts for unusual activities, making it safer and more reliable for all stakeholders.

-7. Enhancing the Sustainability of the Supply Chain
+7. Enhancing the sustainability of the supply chain

 Smart containers have emerged as a crucial innovation in reducing the shipping industry's environmental footprint, significantly contributing to global CO2 emissions reduction.
-Embedded with advanced IoT systems, these containers enhance visibility over cargo conditions and offer precise location tracking, facilitating optimised fleet management and minimising the unnecessary transportation of empty containers.
+Integrated with advanced IoT systems, these shipping containers enhance visibility over cargo conditions and offer precise location tracking, facilitating optimised fleet management and minimising the unnecessary transportation of empty containers.

 A standout feature of smart containers is their ability to provide accurate CO2 emissions data for each shipment.
 This crucial information enables businesses to make informed decisions in reducing their emissions, contributing to global efforts to combat climate change.

-Furthermore, smart containers aid in alleviating port congestion by predicting ship arrival times more accurately and managing unloading processes efficiently.
+Furthermore, smart shipping containers aid in alleviating port congestion by predicting ship arrival times more accurately and managing unloading processes efficiently.
 This enhances operational efficiency and supports more sustainable shipping practices.

 Smart containers bring various advantages to various stakeholders in the supply chain, enhancing efficiency, security, and sustainability from the first mile to the last.
 Here's how different players benefit:

-1. Transport Operators
+1. Transport operators

 Transport operators gain significantly from smart containers through enhanced visibility and control over their operations, improving service quality and efficiency.
 Smart containers provide real-time data on cargo location and condition, enabling operators to optimise routes, reduce transportation lead times, and lower operational costs.